-The Tennis performance scheduled for April 24, 2020 has been postponed to April 23, 2021.
-All tickets for the April 24 performance will be honored at the April 23, 2021 show.
+The Tennis performance originally scheduled for April 24, 2020 has been postponed to November 5, 2021.
+All previously issued tickets will be honored at the November 5, 2021 show.
 Apologies for any inconvenience.

 $18 advance | $20 day of show

 In years of sailing, I never let the water touch me.
 The ocean was an abstract dread, an obliterating void as untenable as outer space.

 In January 2018 we went on tour.
 After years of scraping by, we found our footing with our fourth record Yours Conditionally.
 It was a commercial success that set us up to to play the biggest rooms of our career.
 But three shows in, I developed a raging case of influenza.
 Each night I dragged myself onstage and croaked out the set in a delirium.
 After a particularly bad soundcheck, Patrick asked me if we should cancel the show.
 I couldn’t imagine giving up the thing we’d work so hard to achieve.
 “I’ll be on stage even if you have to mic my coffin,” I joked.

 The next morning I fainted and had a seizure while grocery shopping for breakfast.
 Patrick carried me through the check-out lanes screaming for a doctor.
 I woke later in a hospital bed.
 Patrick leaned over me, crying.
 “That’s it,” he said.
 “I’m canceling the tour.
 I thought you were dead.
 We’re quitting the band.
 I’m going to be an accountant.”
 But I was on the mend.
 We missed two shows and pressed on.